Congratulations, you have just struck gold!

-You may think that many of these books have nothing to do with money…it may look that way at first glance, but don’t be fooled: the secrets to money and freedom are contained within.
-The books cover a wide variety of subjects.
+You may think that many of these books have nothing to do with money…and yes, the books do cover all aspects of life.
+But don’t be fooled, the secrets to money and freedom are contained within them.
 The one thing they have in common is that they all helped me to reframe challenges, think independently and solve life’s practical problems.
-Together they provide an operating system for seeing the world and its opportunities in a rational and effective way.

 Don’t be put off by any anti self-help prejudice you may have based on the titles.
 There is no get rich quick bullshit here.
 I regularly re-read these books; they contain so much wisdom that I get something new every time.

 Written back in the day (but recently updated), this is the original bible of financial independence.
 The title is a reference to Dick Turpin style highway robbers that used to give people the choice of giving up their possessions vs giving up their life.
 At gunpoint, most people prioritise their life over possessions.
 So why can’t people see that, by getting trapped in consumer spending, they are choosing money over their life?

 There are lots of rich people around.
 Its just that we don’t notice because they are not showing off.
 Forget trying to keep up with the Jones’ – those suckers on your street with the 4×4 and the big mortgage deserve your sympathy not your envy.
 As they say in Texas: Big Hat, No Cattle.
 This is the classic book on the reality of how most millionaires make it and keep it.
 A wonderful combination of facts, data and insight into the mindset of the rich.